eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Circularity_KIT/page-adoption-view.md

 Remanufacturing | Remanufacturing is a standardized industrial process that restores used products to their original performance level or better, with a warranty equivalent to or surpassing that of newly manufactured products.
 The remanufacturing effort includes dismantling the product, restoring and replacing components, and testing individual parts and the whole product to ensure it meets its original design and performance specifications, as seen from the customer’s perspective. | BS 8887-2:2009
 Repair | Repair is the process of returning a faulty or broken product or component to a usable state.
 The effort put into the repair is minimal and only addresses the specified fault to ensure the useability of the product; however, the performance of the repaired part may not be guaranteed.
 The warranty for a repaired product is generally less than that of a new or remanufactured product and may only apply to the replaced or repaired component | BS 8887-2:2009
 Repurpose | Use a redundant product or its parts in a new product with different function | European Commission, Categorization System for the Circular Economy, doi:10.2777/172131, p.
 7
-Ressource (Rohstoff) | Resource that is used or can be used in a process.
-A resource can be of a material or immaterial nature.When the term "resource" is used in the context of environmental science, it refers to a "natural resource".Unlike here, the term resource is often used very narrowly in the sense of raw materials. | Translated from BMW Proposal
+Resource (Rohstoff) | Resource that is used or can be used in a process.
+A resource can be of a material or immaterial nature.
+When the term "resource" is used in the context of environmental science, it refers to a "natural resource".
+Unlike here, the term resource is often used very narrowly in the sense of raw materials. |
-Resource Protection | Economical use of natural resources with the aim of preserving their quantity and function. | Translated from BMW Proposal
-Rethink | Make product use more intensive (e.g. through product-as-a service, reuse and sharing models or by putting multi-functional products on the market) | European Commission, Categorization System for the Circular Economy, doi:10.2777/172131, p.
+Resource Protection | Economical use of natural resources with the aim of preserving their quantity and function. | Rethink | Make product use more intensive (e.g. through product-as-a service, reuse and sharing models or by putting multi-functional products on the market) | European Commission, Categorization System for the Circular Economy, doi:10.2777/172131, p.
 7
 R-Strategies | R-Strategies, as part of circular economy, encompass a range of sustainable resource management approaches that prioritize actions such as reuse, remanufacturing, recycling, and recovery.
 These strategies aim to extend the life of products and materials, reduce waste generation, and minimize environmental impacts by promoting the efficient and responsible use of resources throughout their life cycle, thus contributing to the implementation of the circular economy model. | Inspired by Potting et al.: Potting, J.; Hekkert, M.P.; Worrell, E.; Hanemaaijer, A. Circular Economy: Measuring Innovation in the Product Chain; Planbureau voor de Leefomgeving: Hague, The Netherlands, 2017.
 Re-use | Re-use of a product which is still in good condition and fulfils its original function (and is not waste) for the same purpose for which it was conceived | European Commission, Categorization System for the Circular Economy, doi:10.2777/172131, p.
 7
 Reusability | The ability of components to be diverted from the waste stream and reused. | ISO 22628:2002-02 Reutilization | Reutilization of materials such as rework, regrind, or scrap materials generated within the process and capable of being reused within the same process that generated it. | Adapted from ISO 14021
 Scrap | Iron and steel material in metallic form that is recovered in multiple life cycle stages, including steel production processes, the manufacturing processes of final products and the end of life of final products | Adapted from ISO 20915:2018
-Secondary Raw Material | Secondary raw materials are recycled materials that can be used in manufacturing processes instead of or alongside virgin raw materials. | European Parliament
+Secondary Raw Material | Secondary materials are any materials that are not the primary products from manufacturing and other industrial sectors.
+These materials can include scrap and residuals from production processes and products that have been recovered at the end of their useful life. | [US EPA, 17.08.2023](https://www.epa.gov/smm/sustainable-management-industrial-non-hazardous-secondary-materials#:~:text=Secondary%20materials%20are%20any%20materials,end%20of%20their%20useful%20life)
-Secondary Raw Material Content | The secondary raw material content is calculated in proportion of secondary material and product weight. |
 Shredder | Any facility that is used to crush or shred end-of-life vehicles, including for the purpose of recovering directly reusable metal scrap. | Guideline 2000/53/EG
 Treatment | Activities carried out after the end-of-life vehicle is handed over to a facility for the elimination of pollutants, dismantling, coarse crushing, shredding, recycling or preparation for disposal of shredder waste, as well as other activities related to the recycling and/or disposal of end-of-life vehicles and end-of-life vehicle components. | Guideline 2000/53/EG
 Vehicle | Vehicles of classes M1 or N1 according to Annex II Section A of Directive 70/156/EC and three-wheeled vehicles according to Directive 92/61/EC, however excluding three-wheeled motorcycles. | Article 2 Definitions 200053EG